Nafees10/navm/README.md

 You need to have these present on your machine:

 1. dub
-2. dlang compiler (recommended is dmd)
+2. dlang compiler (only dmd is tested)
-3. Internet connection (for dub to fetch NaVM and its dependencies
+3. Internet connection (for dub to fetch NaVM and its dependencies)

 ### Building
 Run: